 All new employees must be reported to the Nevada Department of Employment, Training and Rehabilitation within 20 days of hire.

-Though new employees must still fill out all federal startwork documents, the state of Nevada does not currently have an individual income tax and, therefore, does not require new employees to fill out an additional state tax withholding form.
+Though new employees must still fill out all federal startwork documents, the state of New Hampshire does not currently have an individual income tax.
+Therefore, the state does not require new employees to fill out an additional state tax withholding form.

 All new employees must be reported to New Hampshire Employment Security within 20 days of an employee’s hire date.